The new energy efficiency label

 When speaking about high reactivity foams, conventional breakers up injection from one point is not enough to properly fill the whole cabinet.
 To overcome this critical point, Cannon is typically proposing the following solutions:

-- VAI Pascal technology: the vacuum within the refrigerator’s wall cavity during the injection of the foam and the relevant filling time, facilitates the expansion of the foam into the cabinet, obtaining a uniform density and a reduction of the polymerization time of 10-15%.
+- VAI Pascal technology: the vacuum within the refrigerator’s wall cavity during the injection of the foam and the relevant filling time, facilitates the expansion of the foam into the cabinet, obtaining a uniform density and a reduction of the polymerization time up to 40%.

 - 4 points of injection: Polyurethane is injected into the space between refrigerator’s wall through four different points located at the corners of the refrigerator’s back.
 This technology. guarantees a more uniform and quick distribution of the foam.